Technological Revolutions and Financial Capital: Role of capital

-The role and behaviour of capital, investments and the adjacent institutional framework play a central role in Perez' model and are presented as the driving forces of the diffusion cycles.
-Perez adapts the dichotomy of production and financial capital which are distinct from each other.
+The role and behaviour of capital, investments, and the adjacent institutional framework play a central role in Perez's model and are presented as the driving forces of the diffusion cycles.
+Perez adapts the dichotomy of production and financial capital, which are distinct from each other.

 Production capital encompasses the industries, businesses, and infrastructure that adopt and implement new technologies, transforming them into tangible economic output, particularly during the deployment phase.

 Financial capital plays a critical role during the installation phase, funding innovation and experimentation through investments.
 Perez argues that decoupled speculative activity during this phase results in financial bubbles, which ultimately burst.
 This financial activity, despite its initial disruptive nature, helps finance the infrastructure and systems required for the new technologies to mature.

 Perez underscores the importance of a balanced relationship between these two forms of capital, with financial capital enabling early-stage innovation and production capital ensuring sustained, widespread economic and potential social progress in the later stages of a techno-economic paradigm.

 Financial cycles

-Carlota Perez has found that these cycles of technological revolutions are coupled with financial cycles.
-Each cycle, which may take 50 – 60 years, consists of the following four phases:
+Perez found that these cycles of technological revolutions are coupled with financial cycles.
+Each cycle, which may take 50–60 years, consists of the following four phases:

 Irruption phase: There is an intense funding of innovation in new technologies.
 Clusters of new revolutionary inventions appear.
 New industries are established, and the construction of new infrastructure begins.

 Frenzy phase: Increased speculation and financialization leads to a decoupling between financial capital and production capital.
 Capital is invested more in financial innovations than in technological innovations.
 Asset bubbles are inflated.

 Synergy phase: Growing inequality and political unrest.
 A need for political regulation of the financial sector is acknowledged.
 Asset bubbles may burst.
 The link between financial capital and production capital is repaired.

 Maturity phase: The market for the new technology begins to become saturated.
 Social structure and infrastructure have adapted to the new technologies.
 Opportunities for investment are decreasing.
 The idle financial capital is moving to new sectors and new regions where it may lay the foundation of the next great surge.